longview/hayerdebayer/README.md

 It takes no arguments and converts any .RAW file in it's current working directory into a .DNG file, overwriting any existing files.

-The correction matrices were made using Adobe DNG Profile Editor, the exported .dcp files were then read out using dcpTool (MacOS binary included) and copied into the source code.
+The correction matrices were made using Adobe DNG Profile Editor, the exported .dcp files were then read out using dcpTool (MacOS binary included) to convert them to XMP format.
+These XMP files are then converted to JSON arrays in parsexmp.py.
 The source files were *cal_reference_5500k.RAW* (5500 K) and *cal_reference_warm.RAW* (~3000 K).

 The HueSat profiles are used, the effect is relatively subtle (compared to the CCM's!):